Medicare Advantage vs Medicare Supplement (Medigap)

 What is Medicare Supplement?

-Medicare Supplement, also known as a Medigap plan, is a plan that covers the “gaps” in Original Medicare (Part A and B) coverage.
+Medicare Supplement, also known as a Medigap plan, covers the “gaps” in Original Medicare (Part A and B) coverage.
 These gaps include coinsurance, co-pays, deductibles, and other out-of-pocket expenses.

 Private insurance companies sell Medicare Supplement insurance plans and offer standardized benefits across all plans, making it easier to compare and choose the right one for you.
 When you buy a Medigap plan, you must have creditable coverage from a Medicare Part D prescription drug plan or another source.
 If you don’t, you could face penalties.